intradeus/docx-to-obsidian-markdown/README.md

 # If you want the script to also copy other files (without any conversion) while going through the folders
 --additional_files .pdf,.xlsx # A comma separated list of extensions (with '.' before); Or
 --additional_files all        # 'all' will copy all other files

+# If you want to convert all powerpoints (.pptx|.ppt) to a PDF before copying it (NOTE: you have to add '.pptx,.ppt' or 'all' to the `--additional_files` argument)
+-p

 ```

 ## Speeds